wangziqi2013/wangziqi2013.github.io/_posts/2020-07-24-the-case-for-compressed-caching-in-vms.markdown

 If the type field is "10", the token is zero, and there is no extra field.
 Optimizing for zero can help further improving the compression ratio, since zero is one of the most frequently occurring values in almost all workloads, which is also widely used for initialization, padding, indicating invalid values, and so on.
+If the type field is "11", the token is uncompressed, and the next 32 bits are the uncompressed token.